bdombro/slimr/packages/styled/README.md

 - Much less bundle size and runtime sluggishness
 - Less is more: less bugs, no breaking changes
 - Supports declaring styled components inside of Components for better code colocating and NO MORE NEED TO PASS ARGS!
+- Styled shortcuts like styled.div when imported from `@ustyle/styled/withHtmlTags`.
+Note: To get types you'll need tsconfig:moduleResolution >= `Node16`
 - Css shorthand props like [chakra-ui](https://chakra-ui.com/docs/styled-system/style-props):
   - `m` --> `margin`
   - `mx` --> `margin-inline-start` and end